 - Restoration Plan.
 Since the Internal Revenue Code limits the pension benefits that can be accrued under a tax-qualified defined benefit pension plan, we established the Graco Restoration Plan.
 This plan is a nonqualified excess benefit plan designed to provide retirement benefits to eligible participants in the United States as a replacement for those retirement benefits reduced under the Graco Employee Retirement Plan by operation of Section 415 and Section 401(a)(17) of the Internal Revenue Code. - Supplemental Long-Term Disability Program.
 Each U.S. executive officer is enrolled in an individual executive long-term disability plan under which Graco pays the premiums.
 Each plan provides the executive with a monthly disability benefit of up to \$21,800 in the event of long-term disability. - Other Perquisites.
 We provide few other perquisites to our executive officers.
 We reimburse our U.S.-based executive officers for certain financial planning expenses to encourage them to maximize the value of their compensation and benefit programs.
-In 2019, the maximum amount reimbursable for financial planning was \$10,000 for the CEO and \$7,000 for the other U.S.-based executive officers.
+In 2022, the maximum amount reimbursable for financial planning was \$10,000 for the CEO and \$7,000 for the other U.S.-based executive officers.
 In order to motivate the executives to receive appropriate preventative medical care to support their continued health and productivity, we offer executive officers in the U.S. an executive physical examination program through the Mayo Clinic.
-This program provides a physical examination every three years for executives under age 40, every other year for executives from age 40 through 49, and every year for executives age 50 and older.
+This program provides a physical examination one time per year for our U.S. executive officers.
 Executives may also be reimbursed and/or receive a tax gross-up for certain limited spousal travel and entertainment events.